The tropological vertex: Introduction

 \item In \cref{sec:product,toriccase}, we calculate Gromov--Witten invariants in the simplest cases by using the tropical correspondence formula for three-dimensional toric manifolds as a key input~\cite{3d}.
 This allows us to give a complete analysis of the cases $X = \mathbb C\times (\mathbb C^*)^2$ and $X = \mathbb C^2 \times \mathbb C^*$, which correspond to the empty tropical graph and the tropical graph with no vertices, respectively.

 \item In \cref{sec:woperators,sec:quantumtorus}, we construct operators $\W_{v,\ell}$ on $\mathcal H_\ell^+$ that encode Gromov--Witten invariants counting holomorphic curves with an extra constraint corresponding to $v\in \mathfrak t^2_{\mathbb Z}\setminus \{0\}$. \cref{Wcommutation} states that these operators provide a representation of the big quantum torus Lie algebra $\Tlarge$, corresponding to a projective representation of $\Tsmall$.
 The proof involves the calculus of tropical curves, using diagrams such as that pictured in \cref{f0}.
-It also relies heavily on the aforementioned tropical gluing formula and three-dimensional tropical correspondence formula of the second author~\cite{gfgw,3d}.
 We then prove that this is a highest weight representation with weights calculated in \cref{W01,W0}.
+In \cref{translation} we observe that, after tensoring with $\mathbb C$, our representation agrees with one arising in the Gromov--Witten/Hurwitz correspondence of Okounkov and Pandharipande~\cite{OP1}.

 \item In \cref{sec:framing}, we analyse the behaviour of the operators $\W_{v,\ell}$ under a change of framing.
 Recall that a choice of framing is required for each leg $\ell$ in order to define the topological vertex.
 We prove that the structure of $\mathcal H^+_\ell$ as a highest weight representation does not depend on the framing, so the framing change isomorphism $F_{\bar X}$ is an isomorphism of representations.
 Again, the proof involves the calculus of tropical curves, using diagrams such as that pictured in \cref{f01}.